 – Jeanette Winterson

 I eventually learned that creativity is not a luxury for me; it’s a necessity if I am to remain sane.
-Creativity is integral to my wellbeing, and art is one way that creativity can shatter the granite edifice that is my conditioned thinking.
+Creativity is integral to my wellbeing, and art is one way that creativity can shatter the granite edifice of my conditioned thinking.

 I was unspeakably fortunate to be assisted in coming to this understanding by physicist David Bohm, who would share his insights with us at Brockwood Park and patiently answer our questions.
-This morning, opening a notebook I kept at the time – twenty years ago – and rather grandly titled “Creativity and Consciousness”, I found these quotes:
+This morning, opening a notebook I kept at the time – almost thirty years ago – rather grandly titled “Creativity and Consciousness”, I found these quotes:

 For creativity is a prime need of a human being and its denial brings about a pervasive state of dissatisfaction and boredom.